 Guests check in at the islands-styled Custom House.
 Roadways winding through the expansive, palm tree-lined resort connect the villages.
-Caribbean Beach guests are linked to each other and to the rest of the Vacation Kingdom by the Disney transportation system.
+Caribbean Beach guests are linked to each other and to the rest of Walt Disney World Resort by the Disney transportation system.

 Old Port Royale, architectural focal point in the center of the resort, has the feel of a Caribbean village.
 Stone walls, pirates’ cannons and tropical birds and flowers lend to the island theming.
 Here guests find the resort’s shops, game room, lounge, food court, restaurant and entertainment in a festive, islands streetscape setting.

 Dining options include Shutters at Old Port Royale, a table service restaurant featuring pan-seared fish and Caribbean-braised boneless beef short ribs.
 Additionally, counter-service restaurants in the food court serve up plenty of dining choices: Montego’s Market Deli offers a large selection of soups, salads and sandwiches; Bridgetown Broiler features poultry and All-American fare; Royale Pizza offers pizzas and pasta; and Old Port Royale Hamburger Shop spotlights burgers of all types.
 The restaurants border a 500-seat common dining area.
 The Banana Cabana, alongside Old Port Royale’s Spanish fortress-themed pool, offers all types of drinks.